Unlock the Power of Place to Foster Social Health and Human Connection

-The places of our lives shape how we encounter one another.
-Everyday environments can make connection feel natural—or unnecessarily difficult—through the conditions they create.
+The places of our lives shape how we connect one another.
+Everyday environments can make loneliness and isolation the default feel natural — or unnecessarily difficult —through the conditions they create.

 Sharing the message.